Virginia EBT Customer Service: How to Get Help & Common Issues

 Lost, Stolen, or Damaged EBT Card

-• Verify your identity with a representative by providing your name, address, Social Security number, and date of birth.
+Provide your name, address, Social Security number, and date of birth to verify your identity.

-• Request to deactivate the old card and have a replacement mailed.
-A new card should arrive in 7-10 business days.
-Ensure your mailing address is current with your local Department of Social Services (DSS) first.
+Ask for the old card to be deactivated and a replacement mailed, which usually arrives in 7-10 business days.
+Ensure your mailing address is current with your local DSS.

-• Once the new card arrives, call the same number to activate it and set a new PIN.
+When your new card arrives, call the same number to activate it and create a new PIN.

 Forgotten or Locked PIN

-• You will need to verify your identity by entering personal details, such as the last four digits of your SSN and your date of birth.
+Verify your identity by entering personal details like the last four digits of your SSN and your date of birth.

-• First, confirm you have enough funds.
-You can check your EBT balance with a free app like Benny, which shows your real-time SNAP and EBT Cash balance, or by checking your last receipt.
+Confirm your benefit balance.
+You can use a free app like Benny to track your SNAP and EBT Cash balance or check your last store receipt.

-• If your benefits were never issued, contact your local DSS office.
-This helps confirm they received and processed all your recertification paperwork correctly.
+If benefits were never issued, contact your local DSS to confirm all your recertification documents were processed.

-• If you suspect a technical error, ask an EBT representative to open a service ticket and follow up until the issue is resolved.
+If you suspect a technical error, ask the EBT representative to open a service ticket and follow up until the funds appear.

 Manage Your EBT Benefits and Get Cashback with Benny